Volibear Build Guide by ViableBear

 Late Game Goal: For the late game you have two ways too go.
 You can go with more Attack Speed or go for more survivability and CDR.

 If you decide to go for more Attack Speed (Only do this of your team needs more damage) you should build: Madred's Bloodrazor and Guinsoo's Rageblade, Bloodrazor to do more damage too equally high HP enemy's and Guinsoo's Rageblade for more AD and AP. with Attack speed.
-There's one other great item for HP-AS Volibear, which is Zeke's Herald
+There's one other great item for HP-AS Volibear, which is Zeke's Harbinger

 If you decide to build for more survivability your last two items are situational.
 If they have a lot of AD Damage, build Frozen Mallet and Frozen Heart or possible even a Thornmail.
 If they got a lot of AP damage, get Banshee's Veil and Force of Nature.
 One more situation, if they have equal amount of AD and AP Damage, go and grab yourself Frozen Heart and Force of Nature.
 They give alot of Armor and MR with CDR and a bonus slow, which is always welcome.